Michal-Atlas/DawnStorm/System/index.md

 least 5 levels in said skill.
 If it has an M (Master), choose it after at least 10 levels.
 Abilities with an E are called Epic abilities and should mostly be used by the GM or allowed at the GMs discretion in very powerful campaigns, a beginning level of 15 is recommended.
+D is deity and DMs use it very carefully after thorough consideration.

 ##### List of Basic Skills

+- Skill (*Difficulty*)

 - Body
   - Strength (*Medium*)